JeffAMcGee/friendloc/slides/fl.md

 The Problem
 -----------
 * Localized content and services are growing.
 * Social network users may provide location information, but it may not be high-quality.
 It might even by nonsense.
+* Third party apps may not have access to IP-based geolocation.
 * A small percent provides precise location information in geolocated tweets.

 ---